elifesciences/elife-continuum-documentation/elife-continuum-docs/elife-continuum-docs.md

     ppp_cdn_bucket = 'elife-publishing-cdn'
     archive_bucket = 'elife-publishing-archive'
     xml_bucket = 'elife-publishing-xml'
+### Restarting the dashboard

 >      # REST endpoint for drupal node builder
     # drupal_naf_endpoint = 'http://localhost:5000/nodes'
     drupal_EIF_endpoint = 'http://continuum-test.v2.elifesciences.org/api/article.json'
     drupal_approve_endpoint = 'http://continuum-test.v2.elifesciences.org/api/publish/'
+The dashboard flask app is run under `nginx`.
+To restart that process you need to restart it via `etc/init.d/uwsgi-app`.

+### Updating the dashboard

 >     # lax endpoint to retrieve information about published versions of articles
     lax_article_versions = 'https://continuum-test.lax.elifesciences.org/api/v1/article/10.7554/eLife.{article_id}/version/'
     lax_update = 'https://continuum-test.lax.elifesciences.org/api/v1/article/create-update/'
+Updating any instance is now easily done with the `./bldr deploy` comannd.
+Run that command and pick the instance that you want to have updated.
+You will need to pick the porject name and then the branch name.
+You can also update an instance with the `./bldr aws_update_instance` command.
+This will provide a list of running instances to choose from for updating.

 When building the bot, builder does not launch the bot, so currently in order to run the bot you need to ssh into the bot machine, and launch the bot manually.